Ranmanuyan/lei_liu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**I will be on the job market of 2023 and currently available for interviews.
-I am looking for a faculty position in Industrial Engineering, Mechanical Engineering, Management Engineering and related departments.
+**I am currently on the job market of 2023 and available for interviews, looking for a faculty position in Industrial Engineering, Mechanical Engineering, Management Engineering and related departments.
 Here is the full [CV](/files/CV.pdf)**

 -----------------------------------------------------------------------------------------------------------------------------